 Haitian development, democracy, self reliance and sovereignty if he

-supports TPS and equal treatment for Haitian refugees, ending the UN
+supports TPS and equal treatment for Haitian refugees, ending the US

-military occupation, calls for justice for the 2004 Bush coup d'etat
+military occupation behind UN guns, calls for justice for the 2004 Bush coup d'etat

 victims and for the immediate release of the thousands upon thousands

 of political prisoners in Haiti, assist Haiti with poverty reduction

 through domestic agricultural investments, not sweatshops and repugnant

 free trade wages and failed policies of dumping US goods in Haiti, supports

 community policing, supports canceling -without conditions- unfair debt